Twelfth Night Cake – Eggnog Pound Cake

 The Twelve Days of Christmas

 Yes, I know that Christmas Day is more than a week behind us.
-Still I am enjoying the Christmas season now that it has arrived and is nearing an end.
-While the pre-Christmas season can be stressful and demanding, the true season of Christmas, the twelve days between Christmas Eve and Epiphany on January 6, are often a peaceful interlude between the build up to Christmas and the renewed order and resolute intentions of a New Year.
+Still, I am enjoying the Christmas season now that it has arrived and is nearing an end.
+The pre-Christmas season can be stressful and demanding.
+The true season of Christmas, however, the twelve days between Christmas Eve and Epiphany on January 6, are often a peaceful interlude.
+They bridge the build up to Christmas and the renewed order and resolute intentions of a New Year.

-With all of the holiday preparation behind me, during the twelve days of Christmas I finally have a chance to slow down and appreciate the gifts of the season: holiday cards and letters from friends and family, vacation days with my husband and children, decorations and conversation shared with friends, special foods of the season and, most of all, the wonderful gift of the baby Jesus, our Messiah, born some two thousand years ago.
+With all of the holiday preparation concluded, during the twelve days of Christmas I finally have a chance to slow down.
+This is the time that I can be fully present with the gifts of the season.
+I can spend time pouring over holiday cards from friends and family.
+There is time to enjoy lazy vacation days with my husband and children.
+I am free to enjoy conversations with neighbors, festive lights and the special foods of the season.
+And, most of all, I can appreciate the wonderful gift of the baby Jesus, our Messiah, born some two thousand years ago.

-Now, as the twelve days of Christmas come to a close, there is one more special treat to prepare.
-Since my children were small we have made a special effort to celebrate Epiphany, which commemorates the arrival of the Magi in Bethlehem to worship and offer gifts to the Christ child as recorded in Matthew 2:1-12.
+Now, as those twelve days of Christmas come to a close, there is one more special treat to prepare.
+Since my children were small we have made a special effort to celebrate Epiphany.
+This holiday commemorates the arrival of the Magi in Bethlehem to worship and offer gifts to the Christ child.
+It is recorded in Matthew 2:1-12.

-Epiphany marks the end of the Christmas season and is celebrated in many parts of the world.
-While the particular customs vary, what they all seem to have in common is a special cake.
-Traditional cakes include a Mexican Christmas bread known as Rosca de Reyes, a French almond filled Galette des Roi, a New Orleans style King Cake and a fruit studded English Twelfth Night Cake.
+Epiphany marks the end of the Christmas season.
+It is celebrated in many different cultures and, while the particular customs vary, what these celebrations have in common is a special cake.
+Traditional cakes include a Mexican Christmas bread known as Rosca de Reyes, a French almond filled Galette des Roi, a New Orleans style King Cake and an English Twelfth Night Cake.

-Really any cake you like will do.
-For several years now I have made a traditionally decorated King Cake, a braided yeast bread, drizzled with icing and sprinkled with decorative sugar.
-It is a wonderful cake but takes a space of time for the dough to rise and the cake to be shaped and decorated.
+Really, though, any cake you like will do.
+For several years now I have made a traditional King Cake for my family’s celebration.
+This cake is really a braided yeast bread, drizzled with icing and sprinkled with decorative sugar.
+It is a wonderful treat but it takes a space of time to make it.
+The dough needs time to rise, and more time and attention to shape and decorate the cake.

-When less time is available I have been known to make a Cinnamon Coffee Cake baked with one large whole walnut or pecan half.
+When less time is available I might make a Cinnamon Coffee Cake baked with one large whole walnut or pecan half.
 It is easy to prepare and my family seldom leaves even a crumb behind.

-A store bought cake with a nut or chocolate candy inserted from the bottom will also work just fine.
+A store bought cake with a nut or chocolate candy inserted from the bottom will also make a fine cake for Twelfth Night.
 What matters is that you have a cake with a special candy token or nut in it.
-Whoever finds the token in their slice of cake is rewarded with a small gift.
-It could be anything: a candle, a star or crown shaped ornament or a bag of gold foil covered chocolate coins.
+Whoever finds the token in their slice of cake receives a small gift.
+It could be anything: a candle, a star or crown shaped ornament.
+Even a bag of gold foil covered chocolate coins will do.

 Trying Something New

 This year I decided to try something new.
 I adapted a traditional pound cake recipe using some seasonal leftovers in my refrigerator.
-To employ the tradition of a ring shaped cake, I baked the cake in my pretty Nordic Ware Bavarian Bundt Cake pan.
-I wanted to get the full impression from the details of the pan so I filled it near the top, leaving some space for the cake to rise but not as much as I should have.
-The cake rose beautifully, in fact it overflowed the pan.
+To employ the custom of a ring shaped cake, I baked the cake in my pretty Nordic Ware Bavarian Bundt Cake pan.
+I wanted to get the full impression from the details of the pan so I filled it with batter nearly to the top.
+I left some space for the cake to rise but not as much as I should have.
+The cake rose beautifully – in fact it overflowed the pan.
 It smoked but I didn’t want to interrupt the baking process so I turned on the fan and opened the window.

-When the cake was completely cool I turned it over and made small incisions to insert not just one this time but three chocolate coins, one to represent each of the three gifts brought by the Magi to the baby Jesus in Bethlehem.
-After turning it back over and settling it on a platter I dusted it with powdered sugar, to highlight the details from the pan, and decorated it with simple stars made of white and dark chocolate.
-It could also be decorated with icing and studded with gumdrops like this pretty Epiphany Cake I found at Bless Us O Lord… just this morning.
+When the Eggnog Pound Cake was completely cool, I turned it over and made small incisions to insert, not just one this time, but three chocolate coins – one to represent each of the three gifts brought by the Magi to the baby Jesus in Bethlehem.
+After turning it back over and settling it on a platter, I dusted it with powdered sugar, to highlight the details from the pan, and decorated it with simple stars made of white and dark chocolate to create a festive Twelfth Night Cake.
+I think it turned out beautifully.

 Twelfth Night – Eggnog Pound Cake